Post Office and Fujitsu to face inquiry over Horizon scandal

 More than 700 Post Office managers were given criminal convictions after a new computer software system, built by the Japanese firm Fujitsu, wrongly showed money was going missing from individual branches between 2000 and 2014.

-Thousands of other sub-postmasters lost their businesses, as they were forced to pay back money which was missing from their branches.
+Thousands of other sub-postmasters lost their businesses, as they were forced to pay back money which was alleged to be missing from their branches.

-The first phase of the public inquiry earlier this year heard testimony from sub-postmasters who were bankrupted and imprisoned.
+The first phase of the public inquiry earlier this year heard testimony from sub-postmasters who were wrongly bankrupted and imprisoned.
 They described being treated as criminals by their employers and their communities.
 Dozens have had their convictions overturned, and many more are in line for compensation.

 This next phase of the inquiry will hear from the Post Office, government officials and the firm Fujitsu.
 It will examine who knew about the faults in the Horizon software programme, and what they did, or did not do, with that information.